-Development Economics (3 hours)
+- Development Economics (3 hours)

 - Macroeconomic Theory and International Trade (3 hours)

 - Microeconomic Theory (2 hours)

 - Quantitative Methods (3 hours)

-In-person exams guidance is available on the University website.
+Guidance about sitting in-person exams and in-person typed exams is available on the University website.

+Information on the standards of conduct expected in examinations is available in the in-person exams guidance.
 All members of the University are required to wear academic dress with subfusc clothing when attending any in-person University examination.
 Further information on academic dress is in the University Student Handbook.